-- (1) This section applies in relation to a holder of a mining lease who, under a relinquishment condition, relinquishes part of the area of the lease. - (2) A regulation may- - (a) require the holder to give the Minister a report (a relinquishment report) about the relinquishment; and - (b) prescribe the following for the relinquishment report- - (i) when the report is to be given; - (ii) the information to be contained in the report; - (iii) the persons to whom a copy of the report is to be given. - (3) The holder must give a relinquishment report in compliance with the regulation.
+- (1) This section applies in relation to a holder of a mining lease who, under a relinquishment condition, relinquishes part of the area of the lease. - (2) A regulation may- - (a) require the holder to give the Minister a report (a relinquishment report) about the relinquishment; and - (b) prescribe the following for the relinquishment report- - (i) when the report is to be given;

+- (ii) the format of the report; - (iii) the information to be contained in the report and the degree of precision required for the information; - (iv) the persons to whom a copy of the report is to be given. - (3) The holder must give a relinquishment report in compliance with the regulation.